aliyilmaztekin/Imperil-or-Protect---Experiment-Codes/README.md

 The individual experiment folders contain the experiment scripts (suffixed "_main"), as well as the analysis codes.

-All the codes were written by me and substantial help was received from ChatGPT (although only in the form of consoltation, and hardly ever through copying-pasting code).
+All the codes were written by me and substantial help was received from ChatGPT (although only in the form of consoltation, and hardly ever through copy-pasting).